Ella Hooper: 1996–2006: Killing Heidi

 At the APRA Music Awards of 2001 Ella and Jesse Hooper won Songwriter of the Year.

-Killing Heidi released three studio album before disbanding in 2006.
+Killing Heidi released three studio albums, Reflector, Present and Killing Heidi, before disbanding in 2006.

 2007–2011: The Verses

 In mid-2006, she toured Australia with the all-female musical line-up of Broad, alongside Australian pop musician Deborah Conway, among others.

 After Killing Heidi broke up, Hooper began playing acoustic gigs at smaller venues in Australia alongside Jesse as the Verses.

 Verses released one studio album titled Seasons in 2010.

 2011–present: Solo career

 In March 2011, Hooper released her version of "On the Inside", the theme song to Prisoner.

 In 2012, Hooper became the host, mentor and MC for The Telstra Road to Discovery, a respected talent development program that scours the country for the next generation of singing and songwriting talent.